DMClVG/Toy/docs/specification.md

 print child implements IInterface2; //true
 ```

 Note: An object definition affects only the instances of that object, not the object itself.
+Thus, extending from an object won't clone the object's members, only it's definition.

 ```
 const CClass = () -> {